Little Golem

 Ratings in Go are expressed differently than that of other games.
 Specifically, players are given the rank of kyu and dan.
 A difference of 50 "ordinary" rating points correspond to a difference of 1 kyu (or 1 dan).
 More about Go ranks and ratings can be found here: http://en.wikipedia.org/wiki/Go_ranks_and_ratings.

-The following table will help determine your expected rating gain/loss, based upon the difference between your rating and that of your opponent and the outcome of the game:
+The following table will help determine your expected rating gain/loss, based upon the difference between your rating, the rating of your opponent, and the outcome of the game:

 Could you explain the different types of tournaments available?